muhammadmanwar/cheaphone/Cheaphone_Plan.md

 ### 4. Audio Support

-- Plug in USB audio dongle into the hub, as well as any adaptors required.
+- Plug in USB audio dongle into the SBC.
+The pi 5 has no built in audio ports.
 Other SBCs may have audio ports built in

 ### 5. Modem Support (untested)
 I have not been able to test this yet, so any help here will be appreciated.
 The info below is untested and likely entirely incorrect